sadik-ecc/Cloud-Internship-Task1-CloudStorage/README.md

 ### 🧾 **Outcome**

-✅ Successfully created a cloud storage bucket.
+✅ Successfully created an **AWS S3 bucket** named `portfolio-jaff`.
-✅ Uploaded files to the bucket.
+✅ Uploaded an image file to the bucket.
-✅ Accessed files through an object URL.
+✅ Verified object storage and accessibility in the cloud.
-✅ Understood how **object storage** organizes and provides access to data in the cloud.
+✅ Learned the concept of **buckets**, **objects**, and **S3 URLs**.

 ---

 ### 📚 **Interview Preparation Questions (Day 1)**

-1. What is cloud object storage?
+1. What is object storage in AWS?
-2. Difference between block, file, and object storage.
+2. What are S3 buckets and objects?
-3. What is an S3 bucket / GCS bucket?
+3. What is the difference between public and private buckets?
-4. How to make an object public in S3 or GCS?
+4. How to access a file via its S3 URL?
-5. What is versioning in object storage?
+5. What are S3 storage classes (Standard, Glacier, etc.)?
-6. What are storage classes in AWS S3?
+6. What is versioning in S3?
 7. What’s the difference between AWS S3 and Google Cloud Storage?

 ---